PaddlePaddle/docs/doc/fluid/beginners_guide/install/FAQen.md

 - Can I choose not to use Docker?

-	> Of course can.
-You can install these tools to the machine in the same way that you install the development tools into Docker image.
+	> Of course you can.
+You can install development tools to the machine in the same way that you install them into Docker image.
 This document describes the Docker-based development process because it is easier than the other methods.

 - How hard is it to learn Docker?